is part of the Informa Markets Division of Informa PLC

 Attire at the IRE is business casual.
 Since meeting room temperatures and personal comfort ranges may vary, a light sweater or jacket is recommended.
 Also, you may wish to wear comfortable shoes, as walking distances within the convention center can be long.

 Nashville is one of the world's most fascinating cities – it's home to a truly unique melting pot of culture, food and music.
-For more info, visit Nashville Online.
+Find out what the Top 10 Things to do in Nashville are, translated into French, German, and Spanish.

 All travelers transiting the U.S. are subject to the U.S. customs/immigration laws.
 Visitors traveling to the U.S. are required to be in possession of passports that are valid for six months beyond the period of their intended stay in the U.S. Click for more information about passports and documents required for foreign travelers.